Word Of The Day Archive 3

 1. a descriptive name/phrase that describes someone/something's character.

-IN A SENTENCE: To her co-workers, Cassandra is known by the sobriquet "Scraped-Knees Sandy".
+IN A SENTENCE: To her co-workers, clumsy Cassandra is known by the sobriquet "Scraped-Knees Sandy".

 5/19/16: accoutrement (uh-koo-ter-muh nt), n.